run-llama/LlamaIndexTS/README.md

 - [SimplePrompt](packages/core/src/Prompt.ts): A simple standardized function call definition that takes in inputs and formats them in a template literal.
 SimplePrompts can be specialized using currying and combined using other SimplePrompt functions.

+## Playground

+Check out our NextJS playground at https://llama-playground.vercel.app/.
+The source is available at https://github.com/run-llama/ts-playground

 ## Contributing:

 We are in the very early days of LlamaIndex.TS.
 If you’re interested in hacking on it with us check out our [contributing guide](CONTRIBUTING.md)